akka/akka/akka-docs/rst/scala/logging.rst

 SLF4J
 =====

-Akka provides an event handler for `SL4FJ <http://www.slf4j.org/>`_.
+Akka provides a logger for `SL4FJ <http://www.slf4j.org/>`_.
 This module is available in the 'akka-slf4j.jar'.
 It has one single dependency; the slf4j-api jar.
 In runtime you also need a SLF4J backend, we recommend `Logback <http://logback.qos.ch/>`_:

   .. code-block:: scala